flipt-io/flipt/README.md

 No contribution is too small, whether it be bug reports/fixes, feature requests, documentation updates, or anything else that can help drive the project forward.

 Check out our [public roadmap](https://volta.net/embed/eyJzdGF0dXNlcyI6WyJ0cmlhZ2UiLCJiYWNrbG9nIiwidG9kbyIsImluX3Byb2dyZXNzIiwiaW5fcmV2aWV3IiwiZG9uZSIsInJlbGVhc2VkIiwiY2FuY2VsbGVkIl0sImZpbHRlcnMiOnt9LCJvd25lciI6ImZsaXB0LWlvIiwibmFtZSI6ImZsaXB0In0=) to see what we're working on and where you can help.

+Not sure how to get started?
+You can:

+- [Book a free, non-pressure pairing session/code walkthrough](https://calendly.com/flipt-mark/30) with one of our teammates!
+- Join our [Discord](https://www.flipt.io/discord), and ask any questions there

 <br clear="both"/>